onsclom/my-website/src/routes/blog/[slug]/functional-programming.md

 ---
-layout: ../../layouts/BlogLayout.astro
-title: "Functional Programming - How and Why"
+title: 'Functional Programming - How and Why'
 pubDate: 2023-01-02
 ---